Jonas-Hack/Unity-Thrustmaster-T16KM-HOSAS-InputSystem/README.md

 ## Purpose
 By default Unity does not recognize the difference between left- and right handed fight sticks.
-There is however a suitable system for *XR-Controllers* in the form of *Configuration Usage Tags*.
+There is however a suitable system for *XR-Controllers* in the form of `Configuration Usage Tags`.

-These scripts automatically assigns a side to *Thrustmaster T16000M* sticks by reading the value of the little switch on the bottom.
+These scripts automatically assign a side to *Thrustmaster T16000M* sticks by reading the value of the little switch on the bottom.

 Additionally the sides get updated automatically at runtime, should the switch be flipped again - or another device be plugged in.

 # Usage

-Just place both scripts somewhere in your project.
+Just place the scripts somewhere in your project.

 ## Usage in Input Action UI